rohaanhamid/PooledTokenInterceptor/README.md

 # About the module

-*pooledtokeninterceptor* is a NodeJS module that uses a pool of tokens to access API endpoints thereby increasing the number of requests that can be made at a given time from the imposed limits.
-The module works by assigning access tokens to each request in a round robin pattern and returns a promise.
-The module then checks the response and resolves the promise based on the type of call made.
+*pooledtokeninterceptor* is a NodeJS module that uses a pool of tokens to access API endpoints thereby increasing the number of requests that can be made at a given time despite the imposed limits.
+The module works by assigning access tokens to request in a round robin pattern and returns a promise from each of them.
+The module then checks the response and resolves the promise based on the following types of calls:

-The following types of calls are allowed:

 1) 'WTC' or Wait to Complete - This type of call checks the response code to determine if the limit has been exceeded.
 It then waits for the rate limit to be reset, makes another requests and resolves the promise on success.

-2) 'FOK' or Fill or Kill - This type of call simply distributes tokens from the supplied pool to requests to maximize the number of successful requests that can be made.
+2) 'FOK' or Fill or Kill - This type of call simply distributes tokens from the supplied pool to requests in order to maximize the number of successful requests that can be made.
 All failed responses are returned as it is.

 # How to use